 The purpose of the Guide to the Systems Engineering Body of Knowledge (SEBoK) is to provide a widely accepted, community-based, and regularly updated baseline of systems engineering (SE) knowledge.
-SEBoK Part 1 contains an introduction to both the discipline of SE and an introduction to the SEBoK wiki and how to use it.
+SEBoK Part 1 contains an introduction to both the discipline of SE, and an introduction to and guide for the use of the SEBoK wiki.

 Part 1 also includes an introduction to some of the emerging aspects of systems engineering and a discussion of how these are transforming the discipline.
-As this knowledge matures it will be migrated into the main body of the SEBoK.
+As this knowledge matures, it will be migrated into the main body of the SEBoK.